-- Bring the coconut milk and sweetener to a simmer over medium heat and stir until dissolved.
+- Heat the coconut milk and sweetener over medium heat until chosen sweetener is dissolved and mixture is hot.
 Do not let this boil!

-- Return to pan and simmer for an additional 2-3 minutes or until slightly thickened.
+- Return the sweetened milk and egg mixture to pan, add the salt, and simmer for 2-3 minutes or until slightly thickened, stirring occasionally.

-- While simmering, puree the fresh strawberries in the blender until smooth.
+- Meanwhile, puree the fresh strawberries in the blender until smooth.

 - Pour into ice cream maker (following instructions) or use tin can method.
 Freeze for 1 hour before serving.

 If you aren't an ice cream purist and trust the source of your eggs, you can simply blend all the ingredients in a blender until smooth and add to the ice cream maker, skipping all the other steps.
 This will result in a slightly less creamy (but equally delicious) ice cream.